Hogna carolinensis: Burrows

 Carolina wolf spiders tend to live in burrows.
 They either make their own burrow or find and inhabit one already made.
 To construct their own burrow, the Carolina wolf spider digs out a small area, spins a web to act as a mat that will hold the structure.
 The spider then keeps digging out areas in this manner until they create a burrow that is a sufficient size.
-Though they are diggers, Carolina wolf spiders do not have specialized digging anatomy, so it is sometimes easier to take over the burrow of other small organisms.
+Though they are diggers, Carolina wolf spiders do not have specialized digging-anatomy, so it is sometimes easier to take over the burrow of other small organisms.
 Occasionally, spiders take over the burrow of their mother if she has died while her offspring are still spiderlings.

 Carolina wolf spider burrows vary in size and shape.
 Some are tubes that are dug straight down while others have bends.
 Researchers think the variety in size and shape has to do, in part, with spiders digging the path of least resistance, though there is some correlation between spider and burrow size.
 In addition to the burrows themselves, Carolina wolf spiders also create turrets around the entrance to their burrows using sticks, grasses, leaves, pebbles, small animal droppings, and mud.
 The exact purpose of these turrets is not known, but they are hypothesized to be a lookout or early warning system for potential predators.
 Carolina wolf spiders tend to dig and improve their burrows in the early part of their activity season.

 More than offering a safe place for the spiders to live, these burrows are important microclimates for the Carolina wolf spiders.
-As the burrows go deep in the ground, some as deep as 30 cm, they tend to be about 4 °C cooler than the temperature on the surface.
-This is especially important for the spiders that live in deserts and other places with hot climate.
+As the burrows go deep in the ground, some as deep as 30cm, they tend to be about 4°C cooler than the temperature on the surface.
+This is especially important for the spiders that live in deserts and other places with hot climates.

 The burrows are the main base for the Carolina wolf spider, and they typically have claim over the area that is about a meter out from their burrow.
 They do not typically interact with others of their kind outside of mating and early offspring rearing, so burrows are dispersed randomly, no matter the environment, outside of the range of other spiders’ burrows.

 It has been noted that when Carolina wolf spiders are brought in to lab conditions for observations, they do not burrow as well as out in the wild.